Towards Fast, Accurate and Stable 3D Dense Face Alignment: Experiments

 \subsection{Evaluations of Accuracy and Stability}

 \textbf{Sparse Face Alignment.} We use AFLW2000-3D and AFLW to evaluate sparse face alignment performance with small, medium and large yaw angles.
-The results in Table~\ref{tab_face_alignment} indicate that our method performs better than PRNet (3.51\% vs. 3.62\%) in AFLW2000-3D and better than 3DDFA-TPAMI~\cite{zhu2019face} in AFLW (4.43\% vs. 4.55\%).
+The results in Table~\ref{tab_face_alignment} indicate that our 3DDFA-V2 performs better than PRNet (3.51\% vs. 3.62\%) in AFLW2000-3D and better than 3DDFA-TPAMI~\cite{zhu2019face} in AFLW (4.43\% vs. 4.55\%).
 Note that these results are achieved with only 3.27M parameters (24\% of PRNet) and it takes 6.2ms (3.5\% of PRNet) in CPU.
 The sampling of 68 / 21 landmarks from 3DMM is extremely fast, only 0.01ms (CPU), which can be ignored.

 \textbf{Dense Face Alignment.} Dense face alignment is evaluated on Florence and AFLW2000-3D.
 Our evaluation settings follow~\cite{feng2018joint} to keep consistency.
-The results in Table~\ref{tab_dense_speed} show that the proposed method significantly outperforms others.
+The results in Table~\ref{tab_dense_speed} show that our 3DDFA-V2 significantly outperforms others.
 As for 3D dense vertices reconstruction, 45K vertices only takes 1ms in CPU (0.1ms in GPU) with our regression framework.

 \textbf{Video-based 3D Face Alignment.} We use Menpo-3D to evaluate both the accuracy and stability.
 Table~\ref{tab_syn} has already shown the superiority of short-video-synthesis.
 We choose to compare our method with recent PRNet~\cite{feng2018joint} in Table~\ref{tab_dense_speed}.
 The results indicate that our method significantly surpasses PRNet in both the accuracy and stability on videos of Menpo-3D with a much lower computation cost.